Bouncing Back: A Trainable Skill

 It’s as simple a coinage as you could hope for: the ability to bounce back and recover from less-than-positive circumstances.

-Outside of the context of sports, clearly we all suffer setbacks in our careers and our lives.
-The pandemic alone has shown us that.
-And as any self-help book, life coach, or even kitchen wall-hanging will tell you: “It’s not about what happens; it’s about how you react to it.”
+Outside of the context of sports, “bouncebackability” can be applied to our own career paths and to employees whose development we help manager.
+As any self-help book, life coach, or inspirational poster will tell you: “It’s not about what happens; it’s about how you react to it.”

-Strengthen your bounce-back muscles with Litmos Training Content
+Strengthen your team’s bounce-back muscles with Litmos Training Content

 Much of bouncebackability is pure mindset.
 It requires re-harnessing one’s mental state out of disappointment, disturbance, and even despair into a place of strength, optimism, and hopefulness.